cincinnati-elixir/battleship/README.md

 and so on.

-`take_turn` must return a list of co-ordinates for the next shot.
+`take_turn` must return a tuple of co-ordinates for the next shot.
 In the example above, we can see that the player has already played `{0,0}`, yielding a hit, and `{1,0}`, giving a miss.
 They can now return a reasonable guess of `{0,1}` for their next shot.